 North Carolina Cactus for a Hot Summer Day

-This is an excerpt of the current issue of the North Carolina Botanical Garden Newsletter, which is available in printed or digital format to members of the Botanical Garden Foundation.
+This is an excerpt of an issue of the North Carolina Botanical Garden Newsletter, which is available in printed or digital format to members of the North Carolina Botanical Garden Foundation.
 For more information, or for back issues, see our Newsletter page.

 You can say you read it here: North Carolina, despite its humidity and rainfall, has native cactuses!
 There are three species, of which one is common — the Eastern prickly pear, Opuntia humifusa (some references call it Opuntia compressa), also known as Hardy Prickly Pear (it is native all the way to Cape Cod, Massachusetts), Devil’s Tongue (from the shape of the “pads” and the prickles), Beaver Tail (also from the shape of the “pads”), and Indian Fig (from the edible fruits).
 The other two species are rare and found on coastal dunes.